LoadStar822/Chimera/README.md

 - `-l` or `--min-length`: Minimum sequence length (default: `0`).
 Sequences shorter than this value will be excluded from the database construction.
 Adjusting this can be useful for filtering out very short or low-quality sequences.
 - `-t` or `--threads`: Number of threads for parallel processing (default: `32`).
 Increasing the number of threads can significantly speed up the database construction process, especially on multi-core systems.
 - `--load-factor`: Loading ratio of the interleaved cuckoo filter (default: `0.95`).
 This parameter mainly affects the **false positive rate**.
 Lowering the load factor reduces the filter's capacity utilization, which can decrease the false positive rate but will slightly increase the size of the database.
+- `-M` or `--max-hashes`: Maximum number of hashes per taxid (default: `1000000`).
+This parameter limits the number of hashes stored for each taxid, which can help control memory usage.
 - `-q` or `--quiet`: Suppresses verbose output.
 Use this option to minimize output during the building process.

 **Example:**